delayrider/geography-quiz/README.md

 # Special thanks

 Special thanks to [StackOverflow](https://stackoverflow.com/) and all it's users for providing me with answers through the development process.
 Special thanks to the entire [Code Institute](https://codeinstitute.net/global/) team for making this possible.
-And a warm thanks to the amazing Slack community for your guidance and support.
+And a warm thanks to the amazing Slack community for their guidance and support.